Seattle University School of Law: Rankings

+Seattle University School of Law is tied for #128 in Best Law Schools and #13 in Part-time Law in U.S. News & World Report's 2026 rankings.
+The university's law school programs ranked in the Top 30 on the "Best Graduate Schools" list.

 Juris Doctor program

 Admissions

 Admission to the law school is competitive with an acceptance rate of 52%.
 In admission decisions, the law school places equal emphasis on three factors: (1) LSAT performance; (2) the undergraduate academic record; and (3) personal achievements.
 Admission is made to either the full-time day or part-time evening program.
 The mean LSAT score for admitted students is 157, and the median undergraduate GPA is 3.51.

 Students admitted to the full-time program can choose to begin classes in June to reduce their first semester course-load in August.
 All part-time students begin in June.

 2023 matriculating students were 65% women, 31% First Generation College Students, 45% students of color, 31% identify as LGBTQ, and average age of 29.

 Focus areas

 Seattle University School of Law offers "pathways" as one way for students to decide which courses to take, though choosing a pathway is not required.
 These pathways demonstrate sequences within and connections across the curriculum.
 Current pathways include: